How To Treat Panic Attacks And Manage Them

 Avoid Stressful Situations to Avoid Panic Attacks

-This is tantamount to saying that one should avoid life, which is a ridiculous tenet.
-While stress-management usually forms part of a therapeutic regime to reduce panic attacks and anxiety, avoiding stressful situations as such is not advised.
-Research has shown that this appears to reinforce anxiety and panic.
-With the correct treatment and medication, any person can function normally despite suffering from any anxiety disorder.
+This is tantamount to saying that one should avoid life.
+While stress management often forms part of a therapeutic regime to reduce panic attacks, avoiding stressful situations as such is not advised.
+In fact, research has shown that such avoidance can reinforce anxiety and panic.
+With the correct treatment, most people, with or without an anxiety disorder, can engage in normal activities.

-A Panic Attack is Like an Epileptic Attack - Others Should Leave a Person Be Till It Passes
+A Panic Attack Is Like an Epileptic Attack -- A Person Should Be Left Alone Until It Passes

-For many panic disorder sufferers, this cannot be further from the truth.
-While it differs from person to person, many report that having a comforting person around who calmly talks him or her through the attack is very helpful.
-Others may prefer distraction - it really depends on the person experiencing the attack.
-However, a non-judgmental and compassionate approach is likely to appeal to every sufferer.
+For many who live with panic attacks, this could not be further from the truth.
+Many with panic report that having a comforting person to calmly talk them through the attack is helpful.
+Others may prefer distraction -- it all depends on the individual experiencing the attack.
+However, a nonjudgmental and compassionate approach from others is likely to help sufferers.